Uncertainty in Bayesian Leave-One-Out Cross-Validation Based Model Comparison: Theoretical Analysis using Bayesian Linear Regression

-The distributions of $\elpdHat{\Md}{\y}$, $\elpd{\Md}{\y}$, and the error do not depend on the covariate effects $\+\beta_\text{shared}$, that is, the effects of the covariates that are included in both models \Ma{} and \Mb{}.
-If, for example, an intercept is included in both models, the true intercept coefficient does not affect the LOO-CV model comparison.
-We summarise this in the following proposition: \begin{proposition} The distribution of the variables of interest presented in Lemma~\ref{lem:elpd_chisq} do not depend on the covariate effects $\+\beta_\text{shared}$, that is, the effects of the covariates included in both models. \end{proposition} \begin{proof} See appendices~\ref{app_sec_analytic_elpd_d}, \ref{app_sec_analytic_loocv_d}, and~\ref{app_sec_analytic_error}. \end{proof}
+\para{No Effect by the Shared Covariates} The distributions of $\elpdHat{\Md}{\y}$, $\elpd{\Md}{\y}$, and the error do not depend on the commonly shared covariate effects $\+\beta_\text{shared}$.
+For example, if an intercept is included in both models, the intercept coefficient does not affect the comparison.
+We summarise this in the following proposition: \begin{proposition} The distribution of the variables of interest presented in Lemma~\ref{lem:elpd_chisq} do not depend on the commonly shared covariate effects $\+\beta_\text{shared}$. \end{proposition} \begin{proof} See appendices~\ref{app_sec_analytic_elpd_d}, \ref{app_sec_analytic_loocv_d}, and~\ref{app_sec_analytic_error}. \end{proof}